 Our Individual Wellness Resources Include Exercise, Recreation and Financial Wellness

 Exercise provides a much-needed outlet to release stress and anxiety while strengthening your immune system.
 Regular exercise can help symptoms of depression.
-These benefits are critical during the COVID-19 health crisis.
 Research also shows physical activity improves cognitive skills, including concentration and memory.

 Get your heart pumping, produce feel-good hormones, and boost your brain power and immune function!
 Check this out: